TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/house-appropriator-promises-to-mark-up-nasa-spending-bill-on-schedule/" >🔗</a> **[SpaceNews]** House appropriator promises to mark up NASA spending bill on schedule
+- <a href="https://spacenews.com/chinese-reusable-rocket-startup-secures-new-funding-round/" >🔗</a> **[SpaceNews]** Chinese reusable rocket startup secures new funding round
+- <a href="https://www.teslarati.com/spacex-starbase-upgraded-starship-factory-construction/" >🔗</a> **[Teslarati]** SpaceX’s upgraded Starship factory begins to take shape in South Texas
+- <a href="https://arstechnica.com/science/2022/04/rocket-report-falcon-9-says-aloha-to-hawaii-blue-origin-to-abandon-ship/" >🔗</a> **[Arstechnica]** Rocket Report: Falcon 9 says Aloha to Hawaii, Blue Origin to abandon ship?
 - <a href="https://spacenews.com/iridium-in-talks-to-launch-more-backup-satellites-this-year/" >🔗</a> **[SpaceNews]** Iridium in talks to launch more backup satellites this year
-- <a href="https://spacenews.com/viasat-to-begin-integration-of-long-delayed-link-16-military-communications-satellite/" >🔗</a> **[SpaceNews]** Viasat to begin integration of long-delayed Link 16 military communications satellite
-- <a href="https://www.nasaspaceflight.com/2022/04/spacex-boosters-florida-factory/" >🔗</a> **[NASA Spaceflight]** SpaceX testing and building boosters at Starbase as Florida Starship factory begins construction
-- <a href="https://www.teslarati.com/spacex-falcon-9-booster-12th-launch-round-2/" >🔗</a> **[Teslarati]** SpaceX launches and lands another Falcon 9 booster 12 times
-- <a href="https://spaceflightnow.com/2022/04/21/ula-begins-stacking-atlas-5-rocket-for-boeings-starliner-test-flight/" >🔗</a> **[Spaceflight Now]** ULA begins stacking Atlas 5 rocket for Boeing’s Starliner test flight

 ### Launch-related News 🚀